koalacoding/yourStopwatch/README.md

 * Store preferred theme in a cookie and handle it.
 * Modified the design to be responsive.
 * Updating the timer font size when the user first enters the page.
+* Pressing the pace key now allows to start and pause the timer.

 ## To do.

-* Add space key to start and pause.

 ## To commit.